magentabusiness/magentabusiness.github.io/docs/samples/digicom/energy-meter-monitoring-with-thingsboard-iot-plaƞorm.md

 ![image](https://img.thingsboard.io/samples/digicom/Immagine-14.png)

 <br>
-Now we will define 4 sample sets of data values (Voltage, Current, Frequency and kVA) be read from the Energy Meter and sent to ThingsBoard as timeseries, for later representation and dashboarding.
+Now we will define 4 sample sets of data values (Voltage, Current, Frequency and kVA) be read from the Energy Meter and sent to IoT Hub as timeseries, for later representation and dashboarding.
 Click on "**Requests**" button.

 ![image](https://img.thingsboard.io/samples/digicom/slave1.png)